liyapeng-Y/BGHL/README.md

-This repository is the official PyTorch implementation of "GMHH: Graph-Enhanced Mamba and Hyperbolic Hierarchy Modeling for Brain Network Classification".
+This repository is the official PyTorch implementation of "Hyperbolic Hierarchical Learning with Graph-Enhanced Mamba for Brain Network Classification".
+The code will be made publicly available soon.